Maha Shiva Ratri Pooja Vidhanam

 Maha Shiva Raathtri

 Maha Shivaratri is particularly important in the Shaivism tradition of Hinduism.
 Unlike most Hindu festivals which are celebrated during the day, Maha Shivaratri is celebrated at night.
-Furthermore, unlike most Hindu festivals which include expression of cultural revelry, the Maha Shivaratri is a solemn event notable for its introspective focus, fasting, meditation on Shiva, self study, social harmony and an all-night vigil at Shiva temples.
+Furthermore, unlike most Hindu festivals which include expression of cultural revelry.
+The Maha Shivaratri is a solemn event notable for its introspective focus, fasting, meditation on Shiva, self study, social harmony and an all-night vigil at Shiva temples.

-The celebration includes maintaining a jagaran, an all-night vigil and prayers, because Shaiva Hindus mark this night as “overcoming darkness and ignorance” in one’s life and the world through Shiva.
-Offerings of fruits, leaves, sweets and milk are made to Shiva, some perform all-day fasting with Vedic or tantric worship of Shiva, and some perform meditative yoga.
+The celebration includes maintaining a jagaran, an all-night vigil and prayers.
+Because Shaiva Hindus mark this night as “overcoming darkness and ignorance” in one’s life and the world through Shiva.
+Offerings of fruits, leaves, sweets and milk are made to Shiva, some perform all-day fasting with Vedic or tantric worship of Shiva.
+And some perform meditative yoga.
 In Shiva temples, the sacred Panchakshari mantra of Shiva, “Om Namah Shivaya” is chanted throughout the day.
 Devotees praise Shiva through the recitation of the hymn called the Shiv Chalisa.

 Scroll to Top